About Prostate Cancer

 This gland is essential for male fertility, as it produces a significant portion of the fluid that makes up semen, helping to protect and transport sperm.
-Additionally, the prostate releases prostate-specific antigen (PSA), a protein that can be measured in blood tests.
-While elevated PSA levels may indicate prostate cancer, they can also be influenced by factors such as aging, physical activity, recent ejaculation, or non-cancerous prostate conditions like enlargement or inflammation.
+Additionally, the prostate releases prostate-specific antigen (PSA), a protein measured in blood tests.
+Learning About it is important because it involves abnormal cell growth in the prostate that can affect urinary function and requires timely diagnosis and treatment.
+However, PSA levels can also rise due to aging, physical activity, recent ejaculation, or non-cancerous prostate conditions like enlargement or inflammation.

 Prostate Cancer Occurrence?

-In most cases, prostate cancer grows slowly, and many men may never experience symptoms or require treatment.
+In most cases, it grows slowly, and many men may never experience symptoms or require treatment.
 However, some types are more aggressive, spreading beyond the prostate to other areas of the body, such as the bones, organs, and lymphatic system.
 This advanced stage is known as metastatic prostate cancer.
-When prostate cancer spreads to the bones, the cancerous cells remain prostate cancer cells, not bone cancer.
+When it spreads to the bones, the cancerous cells remain prostate cancer cells, not bone cancer.

 Prostate Cancer: Essential Insights & Key Stats